top of page

 Scientific rounding of the 5 balances it out and keeps the data from being skewed upward.

 Now, you should be ready to take the quiz on this section.
-This quiz is on Quizizz.com.
+This quiz is on Quizizz.com starting mid-July.
 You can take it two times.
-Because I had to move the quizzes from Quiz Star to Quizizz, you may find that it tells you that the quiz has expired when you log into the AP Physics class.
+You may find that it tells you that the quiz has expired when you log into the AP Physics class.
 Don't panic.
 Just text me on Remind and I'll reset the dates on them.
-Quizizz only allows 10 days to do the work, so it must be reset.

 bottom of page